Dynamic Network Autoregressive Models for Functional Panel Data: Estimation and Asymptotic Theory

-Theorem \ref{thm:normality} establishes the pointwise asymptotic normality of the integrated-GMM estimators.
-As is common in series estimation, we impose additional undersmoothing conditions to ensure that the bias terms vanish sufficiently quickly.
+Theorem \ref{thm:normality} and Corollary \ref{cor:normality} establish the pointwise asymptotic normality of the integrated-GMM estimators.
+We impose additional undersmoothing conditions to ensure that the bias terms vanish sufficiently quickly.
+See also Proposition \ref{prop:var} in Appendix \ref{app:covmat}, where additional asymptotic results for consistent variance estimation are established.

-In order to perform statistical inference based on the results of Theorem \ref{thm:normality}, we need to consistently estimate the variances $[\sigma_{nT,\alpha}(s)]^2$ and $[\sigma_{nT,j}(s)]^2$.
-To save space, the procedure for consistent variance estimation is not discussed here but is provided in Appendix \ref{app:covmat}.